-DocuSign is changing how business gets done by empowering more than 225,000 companies and more than 85 million users to sign, send and manage documents anytime, anywhere and on any device.
+DocuSign is changing how business gets done by empowering more than 100,000 companies and more than 50 million users in 188 countries to sign, send and manage documents anytime, anywhere and on any device.
 DocuSign replaces printing, faxing, scanning and overnighting documents with the easiest, fastest, most trusted way to make every approval and decision digital.
 Organizations of all sizes and industries are accelerating contracts, approvals and workflows with DocuSign's Digital Transaction Management (DTM) platform and eSignature solution.

 SoundHound enables humans to interact with things around them in the same way we interact with each other: by speaking to mobile phones, cars, TVs, coffee machines, and every other part of the “connected world”.
 The company’s Hound app gives users fast and deep results, whether the user is looking up the weather, placing a phone call, finding a hotel that matches detailed criteria, or navigating to an address.
 Through the Houndify platform, the company empowers developers to build voice-enabled apps, services and devices.
 Lastly, the SoundHound app applies the company’s technology to music, enabling people to discover, explore, and share the music around them.

 Optimizely is a global Web optimization platform that provides A/B and multivariate testing for individuals with and without technical expertise.
 The platform empowers organizations to conceive and run experiments that help them make better data-driven decisions.
 A/B testing is a simple way to test changes to a website page against the current design and determine which ones produce positive results.